xypnox/blag_zola/content/posts/chessproblems.md

 +++
-title = "Visualizing a problem in Chess" date = 2019-12-03
+title = "3D plot on a Chess Board" date = 2019-12-03
+description="A simple problem of number of moves to checkmate on a chessboard visualized in 3d"

 [taxonomies]
 categories = ["tech"]